01618830666

 4. Root Barriers

-• Install rhizome barriers at least 2–3 metres deep.
+Additionally, install rhizome barriers at least 2–3 metres deep.
+This helps contain the spread of roots effectively.

 5. Covering and Smothering